 Support: The athlete wellness manager reports to the Agency manager.
 Resource materials are available in the Outreach Section of the Agency Manager Handbook, on the SOWI website and are available from SOWI Headquarters.
-The Director of Athlete Wellness at SOWI Headquarters serves as a clearing house of health ideas and information to Agencies.

 Benefits to Volunteer: Serving as the athlete wellness manager allows opportunities for developing marketable job skills, creating personal and professional relationships, directing your own volunteer time, making a tangible difference in the lives of individuals with disabilities, and more.